maleko/narftasm/README.md

-# Phantasm — Brushless Foam Dart Blaster
+# Narftasm — Brushless Foam Dart Blaster

-Custom firmware for a foam dart blaster built on the [Narfduino Brushless Compleat (NBC)](https://blastersbyairzone.com/narfduino/) board.
+Custom firmware for a Phantasm based foam dart blaster built on the [Narfduino Brushless Compleat (NBC)](https://blastersbyairzone.com/narfduino/) board.

+Thanks to Airzone-sama for the Narfduino Brushless Compleat and Gifd for the Phantasm.

 ## Features